 - Network and connection information such as the name of your mobile operator or ISP, language, time zone, mobile phone number, and IP address; and

 - Data from cookies, tags, pixels, web beacons, and log files stored on your device, including cookie IDs, page views, how often you visit our website or mobile application, and links you click on.
-Please note our Services do not support Do Not Track signals from your browser.

 We generally use this information for your convenience and to improve our Services.
 For instance, we may use it to: (i) remember your information so that you do not have to re-enter it; (ii) provide you with customized content and information, including advertising; (iii) monitor the effectiveness of our Services; (iv) monitor aggregate metrics such as total number of visitors, traffic, and usage patterns; and (v) diagnose or fix technology problems.